 Now click “Browse.”

 Your download box will open.
-Choose the SVG file that you want to use, then click open.
+Choose the PNG file that you want to use, then click open.

 Resize & Prepare Image

-Since we’re making a stencil, we need the image to be one uniform color.
+If you uploaded an SVG, you need the image to be one uniform color for a stencil.
 Click on “Color Sync” at the top of the right-side toolbar, just under the green “Make It” button.
 Drag all of the letters and the shamrock into the black toolbar with “not” and “just blessed”

 The image uploads as individual letters and shapes, so you need to fix that before cutting.
-Click “weld” in the bottom right toolbar.
+If you don’t, the machine will cut everything separate and that will not work for a stencil.
+Click “combine” in the bottom right toolbar, then click “weld.”

 Cut the Cricut Stencil